kkrawiec/fuel/README.md

 * provide convenient ways of parameterizing the algorithms, and
 * facilitate running algorithms and collecting results.

-ScEvo is organized as a collection of components, which in general are allowed to be stateful.
+ScEvo offers a range components, most of them stateless.
 A metaheuristics is an iterative algorithm that iterates over States.
 A single step of such iteration is a function State => State.
 The object Iteration constructs an iterative algorithm (a function State => State) with a given step function (also a function State => State) and stopping/termination condition(s) (functions State => Boolean).

-State can be basically anything - we only require it to maintain the iteration number.
-Typically, a State will hold a candidate solution or a population of candidate solutions.
+A State can be basically anything; it will typically hold a candidate solution or a population of candidate solutions.
 For the latter case, we provide StatePop trait and Population class; population holds a *list* of solutions, so duplicates are permitted.
 If there is need of storing some form of history of search process (like e.g. in Tabu search), this should also be done in State.

 Solutions can be anything and they are parameters of generic types/classes, typically denoted by S. So Population[Vector[Int]] is a population of solutions being vectors of Ints.